fallakm/cse15l-lab-reports/Lab5.md

-# Putting it all together# Putting it all together
+# LAB REPORT 5- Putting it all together

 ## Step 1: Debugging Scenario
 **Design a debugging scenario**